 The taste is very very subtle – no punch here.
 Drink slowly while sitting with mind clear, or after doing yoga.
 Or meditation.
 Try it and tell me what you think.

-The Four C’s Golden Spiced Tea
+The Five C’s Golden Spiced Tea

 Play with the amounts until you get a blend that suits your taste.
 Start with what I suggest and then adjust each time you make it.

 For a 2-3 cup pot:

 5 cloves,or more if they are small.
 Sometimes I use up to 10!